What is Short Selling

 - Short selling minimises the risk the trader takes.
 There is no need to buy and sell instruments in “real life”, rather trade them electronically and profit from the fluctuations.
-Moreover – should a person own crude oil, and its price drops dramatically and suddenly, the person is left with a merchandise that is worth less from the time he bought it, and without potential buyers.
+Moreover, should a person own crude oil, and its price drops dramatically and suddenly, the person is left with merchandise that is worth less than the time he bought it, and without potential buyers.

 - In short selling one can monitor and control his investment with the use of different market orders, stop loss and others.
 These can prove critical when short selling.

-Short selling is a well-accepted trading method, and can be applied to all types of instruments – forex, commodities trading, stocks trading, bonds and others.
+Short selling is a well-accepted trading method and can be applied to all types of instruments – forex, commodities, stocks, bonds and others.
 Since it enables you to trade and benefit also when the markets are down, it is important to find a broker that has a well-established trading analysis, which will help you decide whether you should go long (buying) or short (selling).
-This, with a combination of over 250 instruments, that AvaTrade Australia offers to its clients, provides countless trading opportunities and high profit potential.
+This, with a combination of over 250 instruments that AvaTrade offers to its clients, provides countless trading opportunities and high profit potential.

 Now that you know what short selling is,Start practice going short with our paper trading account.
 AvaTrade is regulated by ASIC